zerohedgePodcast/zerohedgepodcast.github.io/_posts/posts/2022-09-28-18-45-us-urges-increased-vigilance-eu-bound-lng-tankers-after-nord-stream-sabotage.md

 ---
 layout: post
-title: "US Urges Increased Vigilance Of EU-Bound LNG Tankers After Nord Stream Sabotage"
+title: "Oil Rigs In Norway's North Sea Buzzed By Mysterious Drones "
-audio: us-urges-increased-vigilance-eu-bound-lng-tankers-after-nord-stream-sabotage-0
+audio: us-urges-increased-vigilance-eu-bound-lng-tankers-after-nord-stream-sabotage-1
 category: geopolitical
-desc: "&quot;The circumstances of this disturbing event must now be quickly clarified and those responsible identified.&quot; "
+desc: "&quot;The Scandinavian country has a vast network of pipelines linking it to the continent, which experts have said are at risk of sabotage.&quot;"
-duration: 00:02:17
+duration: 00:03:33
-length: 137
+length: 213
-datetime: Wed, 28 Sep 2022 16:45:00 +0000
+datetime: Wed, 28 Sep 2022 18:45:00 +0000
 tags: podcast
 guid: us-urges-increased-vigilance-eu-bound-lng-tankers-after-nord-stream-sabotage-0
 order: 0
 ---
-&quot;The circumstances of this disturbing event must now be quickly clarified and those responsible identified.&quot;
+&quot;The Scandinavian country has a vast network of pipelines linking it to the continent, which experts have said are at risk of sabotage.&quot;

 Link: [https://www.zerohedge.com/geopolitical/us-urges-increased-vigilance-eu-bound-lng-tankers-after-nord-stream-sabotage](https://www.zerohedge.com/geopolitical/us-urges-increased-vigilance-eu-bound-lng-tankers-after-nord-stream-sabotage)